liesnikov/extensible-elaborator/paper/main.md

 # Constraints and unification # {#sec:constraints_and_unification}

+In the Section @sec:bidirectional we described the syntax traversal part of the elaborator, which generates the constraints.
+In this section we will go over the constraint datatype needed for the base language, how unification is implemented and how we can extend the unification procedure.

+## Base constraints

 The datatype of constraints is open which means the user can write a plugin to extend it.
 However, we offer a few out of the box to be able to type-check the base language.